What is stainless steel passivation?

 How do I know which CitriSurf product to use?

-Please contact us for assistance in selecting a CitriSurf product that is best for your application.
+Please contact us for chemical passivation support in selecting a CitriSurf product that is best for your application.
 Primary considerations are the grades of stainless steel being used and the size of the parts.

 The standards say I need a 4 percent citric acid bath, how does that relate to CitriSurf?

 The 4-10 weight percent given in the standards refers to dry, pure citric acid.
 Most CitriSurf products are provided as a liquid concentrate.
 Our product literature gives dilution instructions in terms of volume percent and volume ratio, and the maximum dilution given for each product corresponds to a resulting 4 weight percent citric acid in the working solution.
 In order to create a correct passivation solution, please do not confuse CitriSurf concentrate with dry citric acid or weight percent with volume percent.